 4. Mass Airflow Sensor Needs Replacement

-If you don’t replace your air filter, this sensor can start to malfunction and provide incorrect information – leading to poor gas mileage, car stalling, and increased emissions.
+If you don’t replace your air filter, this mass air-flow sensor can start to malfunction and provide incorrect information – leading to poor gas mileage, car stalling, and increased emissions.
 Because of this, you should replace your car’s air filter at least once a year.

 5. Faulty Spark Plugs